KQM-git/TCL/docs/characters/geo/ningguang.md

 **Notes**

-* **Jade Screen** has a 6s cooldown on generating particles, not affected by Elemental Skill cooldown reset or reduction.
+* **Jade Screen** has a 6s cooldown on generating Particles, not affected by Elemental Skill cooldown reset or reduction.
 * **Jade Screen** has no ICD for the detection of aura-checks.

 | Attribute | Construct (Talent 9%) |